 The z/VSE VTAPE Server supports the following Tape image formats:

-Note: "FLEXES" and "FakeTape" are trademarks of "Fundamental Software, Inc" and "TapeStream" is a trademarks of "Fischer International Systems Corporation".
+Note: "FLEXES" and "FakeTape" are trademarks of "Fundamental Software, Inc" and "TapeStream" is a trademark of "Fischer International Systems Corporation".

-To backup z/VSE data to a Tivoli Storage Manager server, you need to have a TSM Client installed and configured.
+To backup z/VSE data to a IBM Spectrum Protect (formerly Tivoli Storage Manager) server, you need to have a TSM Client installed and configured.
 The VTAPE Server uses the TSM command line Backup/Archive client (baclient) DSMC.

 To backup z/VSE data to a TSM server, you need to specify the following filename at the VTAPE START command (all in one line):